The Oberammergau Passion Play

 Posted: May 11, 2010

-Since the late 1970s, the Anti-Defamation League has been very critical of the script, which projected a theological anti-Judaism, as well as an anti-Semitic message.
+Since the late 1970s, the Anti-Defamation League has been very critical of the script which projected a theological anti-Judaism, as well as an anti-Semitic message.
 It is not by chance that Adolf Hitler, who saw the 1934 presentation, praised it as a "precious tool" in the fight against Jews and Judaism.